dtr-org/unit-e-desktop/README.md

 2. In a terminal, run `ng serve --env=regtest` to start the Angular dev server and keep it running
 3. In another terminal, run `yarn run start:electron:dev -regtest -devtools` to start the Electron application.
-   * note: this command will auto-refresh the client on each saved change
+   * Note: this command will auto-refresh the client on each saved change

 The command-line flags for the Electron application are:
    * `--v` – enable verbose logging to the terminal.